TWUOnline/ldrs591/_pages/unit-4-learning-activities.md

 </ul>
 Close with one question that invites further comment and discussion.

 This activity will make up Part D of your graded blog this week.
-See Unit 4 Assessment for more details.
+See <a href="https://create.twu.ca/ldrs591/unit-4-assessment/">Unit 4 Assessment</a> for more details.

 &nbsp;
 <h3>Unit 4 Summary</h3>